jarrodyellets/teamwork/API.md

 ### new Events()

-Returns a standard async iterator interface object.
+Creates an events emitter via an async iterator interface.

 Example: